 We are now laying the foundation for the cognitive architecture of the Universal Mind.
 Many of our achievements in information engineering may persist forever and eventually become parts of the internal architecture of "God".

-THE POST-SINGULARITY TRANSCENSION: NOODIMENSIONS OF THE SIMULATED WORLDS
+THE POST-SINGULARITY TRANSCENSION: DIMENSIONS OF THE SIMULATED WORLDS

-The new Post-Singularity system will inherit many of today's structures but at the same time will develop new traits beyond our current human comprehension.
-The ability of future machines and posthumans alike to instantly learn, transfer knowledge and directly share full spectrum experiences with each other will lead to evolution of shared intelligence from relatively isolated individual minds of the Pre-Singularity era to the civilizational community of hyperconnected digital minds - Infomorph Commonality.
-(See Infomorph Commonality: Our Post-Singularity Future)
+The new post-Singularity system will inherit many of today's structures but at the same time will develop new traits beyond our current human comprehension.
+The ability of future machines and posthumans alike to instantly learn, transfer knowledge and directly share full spectrum experiences with each other will lead to evolution of shared intelligence from relatively isolated individual minds of the pre-Singularity era to the civilizational community of hyperconnected digital minds -- Infomorph Commonality.

 Infomorphs will have no permanent bodies but possess near-perfect information-handling abilities while using the physical world as their shared tool kit.
-An advanced multividual info-being could "shape-shift", "multi-body-task" and "ghost" anywhere, anytime, and across virtual noodimensions.
+An advanced multividual info-being could "shape-shift," "multi-body-task" and "ghost" anywhere, anytime, and across virtual dimensions.
 The difference between physical and virtually created realities will not matter any longer.

-The similar views are expressed in the TRANSCENSION HYPOTHESIS by John Smart who proposes that our posthuman minds will live inside virtual worlds at the nano to femto scale, further increasing complexity through S.T.E.M. compression (the compression of Space, Time, Energy and Matter), and turn from outer space to inner space for exploration.
+The similar views are expressed in the TRANSCENSION HYPOTHESIS by John M. Smart who proposes that our posthuman minds will live inside virtual worlds at the nano- to femto-scale, further increasing complexity through S.T.E.M. compression (the compression of Space, Time, Energy and Matter), and turn from outer space to inner space for exploration.

 Evolutionary processes in our Universe might lead all advanced civilizations towards the same ultimate destination, one in which we transcend out of our current space-time dimension into virtual worlds of our own design.

-That's how our holofractal multiverse may actually sprout universes - through intelligent designer virtualities and our beloved Universe is most probably no exception!
+That's how our fractal multiverse may actually sprout universes -- through intelligent designer virtualities and our beloved Universe is most probably no exception!

-The SYNTELLECT HYPOTHESIS builds on the Transcension Hypothesis to account for inner space expansion by creating NOODIMENSIONS, infinite number of simulated worlds and universes with their own physical laws, evolutionary processes, conscious creatures and civilizational minds.
+The SYNTELLECT HYPOTHESIS builds on the Transcension Hypothesis to account for inner space expansion by creating 'noodimensions', infinitude of simulated worlds and universes with their own physical laws, evolutionary processes, conscious creatures and civilizational minds.

 UNIVERSAL EXPANSION OF THE SYNTELLECT